scijava/native-lib-loader/README.md

 and will be loaded from there.

 The version information will be grabbed from the MANIFEST.mf file from "Implementation-Version" entry.
-So it's recommended for follow Java's [package version information](https://docs.oracle.com/javase/tutorial/deployment/jar/packageman.html) convention.
+So it's recommended to follow Java's [package version information](https://docs.oracle.com/javase/tutorial/deployment/jar/packageman.html) convention.